 Connected with the right resources and training, rural farmers and agribusinesses can improve production and gain greater access to economic opportunities.

 Agriculture is key to improving food security and nutrition in Latin America and the Caribbean.

 These volunteers provide technical assistance on practical interventions that increase food production and income, improve farm and agribusiness operations, help farmers gain access to markets, build local capacity, and conserve natural resources.
 Volunteers not only offer much-needed training, they also build meaningful relationships, fostering mutual understanding and respect.
-The 2013–2018 program focuses on Haiti, Guatemala, Nicaragua and the Dominican Republic, Jamaica, Colombia, Guyana and Burma, as well as additional “flex” countries in the region.
+The 2018-2023 program focuses on Guatemala, the Dominican Republic, Jamaica, Colombia, Guyana and Burma, as well as additional countries in the region.
 A projected 540 volunteer experiences will be completed over the next five years.

 - 23,500 people trained